sufiyan-syed0921/market-validation-fsy/README.md

 After these filters, the post-processed sample size for the survey data was 157.

-For more detailed information on data processing, please review this code file and readme:
+For more detailed information on the analysis plan and data processing, please review this code file and readme:
 [Survey Data Processing & Analysis](https://github.com/sufiyan-syed0921/market-validation-fsy/tree/main/survey)